-This strategy covers the Weymouth and Portland area, including Upwey, Preston and Osmington, which is served by Weymouth water recycling centre (sewage treatment works).
-This area is a part of the Dorset management catchment and Wessex Water's drainage and wastewater management plan.
+This Drainage and Wastewater Strategy covers the Weymouth and Portland area, including Upwey, Preston and Osmington, which is served by Weymouth Water Recycling Centre (WRC), also known as Sewage Treatment Works.
+This area is a part of the Dorset Management Catchment and Wessex Water’s Drainage and Wastewater Management Plan.

 Weymouth is a seaside town in Dorset in the River Wey catchment which discharges to Weymouth Harbour.
 To the north of the catchment is the chalk ridge of the South Dorset Downs and to the south, the tied limestone island of Portland.
 The rest of the catchment is sand and clay geology with areas of Weymouth being very low lying and some below sea level.

 The Weymouth and Portland area has a predominantly combined sewer system but in places there are separate sewer systems for wastewater, sewage from homes and businesses, and storm water, rainwater collected from roofs and yards.
 Under heavy storm conditions, where the sewer conveys both wastewater and storm water, sewer capacity can be exceeded and built in safety valves called storm overflows, permitted by the Environment Agency, can operate to prevent sewer flooding

 Water recycling centre

 Flows to Weymouth WRC are treated under normal flow conditions and discharged to the sea via a long sea outfall.
 Under heavy storm conditions, flows into the WRC can exceed its capacity.
 These excess flows will overflow through screens for discharge to the sea via a long sea outfall as permitted by the Environment Agency